Ikcelaks/qmk_sequence_transform/README.md

 ## Building
 No special steps are required to build your firmware while using this library!
 Your rule set dictionary is automatically built into the required datastructure if necessary everytime you re-compile your firmware.
-This is accomplished by the lines added to your `rules_auto_generate.mk` file in [step 2](#step-2) of the setup.
+This is accomplished by the lines added to your keymap's `rules.mk` file in [step 2](#step-2) of the setup.

 ## Testing
 Sequence Transform provides an offline `tester` utility that will allow you to test changes to your rules without needing to flash a new firmware to your keyboard.
 This tool was instrumental during the development process, but we think you will enjoy it too as you explore new and increasingly complex rules to add to your arsenal.
 We have tried very hard to minimize the complexities of writing and understanding rules, but even the developers sometimes write rules that work differently than envisioned.